torvalds/linux/Documentation/networking/timestamping.rst

 --------------------------------------------------------

-A driver which supports hardware time stamping must support the SIOCSHWTSTAMP ioctl and update the supplied struct hwtstamp_config with the actual values as described in the section on SIOCSHWTSTAMP.
-It should also support SIOCGHWTSTAMP.
+A driver which supports hardware time stamping must support the ndo_hwtstamp_set NDO or the legacy SIOCSHWTSTAMP ioctl and update the supplied struct hwtstamp_config with the actual values as described in the section on SIOCSHWTSTAMP.
+It should also support ndo_hwtstamp_get or the legacy SIOCGHWTSTAMP.

 Time stamps for received packets must be stored in the skb.
 To get a pointer to the shared time stamp structure of the skb call skb_hwtstamps().
 Then